divio/divio-cloud-docs/how-to/manage-base-image.rst

 ---------------------------------

-As well as the many images, official and unofficial, that are available and suitable for a vast variety of web applications, we also provide a number of `Divio-otimised Docker base images for projects
+As well as the many images, official and unofficial, that are available and suitable for a vast variety of web applications, we also provide a number of `Divio-optimised Docker base images for projects
 <https://hub.docker.com/r/divio/base/tags>`_.

 These base images provide an underlying Linux operating system layer, and other layers in the stack, upon which you can